MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/plan/plan-planning-for-system-center-2016-service-manager.md

 ---
-title: Planning for System Center 2016 - Service Manager ms.custom: na ms.prod: system-center-2016
+title: Planning for Service Manager
+description: This article and others in this section help you understand the hardware and software requirements as well as software roles you need to prepare for Service Manager before you deploy it in your company or organization.
+manager: carmonm
+ms.custom: na
+ms.prod: system-center-2016
 author: bandersmsft